-- Accelerated phase—changes include but are not limited to increasing white blood cell (WBC) counts and additional changes to cells like an increase in blasts in blood and/or bone marrow (but less than 20%) and lack of therapeutic response to standard treatment
+- Accelerated phase—changes include but are not limited to increasing white blood cell (WBC) counts despite or unresponsive to therapy and additional changes to cells like an increase in blasts in blood and/or bone marrow (10-19% blasts), or additional chromosome abnormalities beyond the Philadelphia chromosome

 - Blast phase—when blasts are 20% or more of the cells in the blood or bone marrow or when there is blast proliferation outside the bone marrow

 Both blood and bone marrow are often evaluated as part of the initial diagnosis, but the majority of follow-up monitoring is performed on blood samples.

 There is significant test variability among laboratories using different test platforms.
 Therefore, for a given patient, the quantitative BCR-ABL1 molecular testing should be performed by the same laboratory or referred to a laboratory that follows universal reporting criteria.
 Rising and falling levels of BCR-ABL1 are usually more important than a single test result.